jerriebright/OBJECT-DETECTION/README.md

 # Live Object Detection

+This repository implements object detection using YOLO and MobileNetSSD techniques in real time.
+Both techniques uses OpenCv to access the webcam.

 ## How to run Yolo detection
 - Download respective YOLO V3 weights file from [here](https://pjreddie.com/darknet/yolo/).
 - Then, run the *yolo.py* code.